 Among the myriad of potential car accident injuries, spinal disc extrusion and protrusion are particularly challenging conditions.
+Disc injuries can also result from degenerative disc disease, which involves the gradual deterioration of the intervertebral discs over time.
 Seeking medical care and legal representation from a local car accident attorney is critical in navigating this complex situation to ensure you recover the compensation you need to recover.

 Spinal Disc Extrusion vs. Protrusion